What Is Depression? Here’s Your Complete Guide

-Depression is a mental health disorder that induces a lasting feeling of sadness and loss of pleasure or interest activities once enjoyed.
+Depression is a mental health disorder that induces a lasting feeling of sadness and loss of pleasure or interest in activities once enjoyed.
 It is a common yet debilitating condition, which can affect a person’s physical and emotional well being, and interfere with one’s daily functioning.

 How prevalent is depression?
 A report on depression published in the Indian Journal of Psychiatric Nursing claimed that an estimated one out of every 20 adults suffers from depression1